JDL Travel

 beach sky

 With the end of our beach time looming, I was motivated to squeeze in as much beach as possible!
-One evening after work we discovered a ton of cannonball / cabbage head jellyfish washed up on shore.
+One evening after work we discovered a ton of cannonball, AKA cabbage head, jellyfish washed up on shore.
 Luna was very interested!
-We were also motivated to take advantage of our site's hammock trees.
-Dylan even figured out how to work from the hammock, which got the Luna stamp of approval!

 Cannonball Jellyfish